 To see the Lee & Low submissions guidelines, click here.

-I can describe the qualities of what I’m looking for more than I can name the specific thing.
-I love nuanced, fully developed characters, because I will follow a character I love just about anywhere.
+I can describe the qualities of what I’m looking for more than I can name one specific thing.
+I love nuanced, fully developed characters, because I will follow a character I care for just about anywhere.
 I adore characters who do things, who take action in their own lives, who love and lie and take risks and fight to get what they want, who are faced with and make difficult choices.
-I love books with Big Ideas at their heart, matched with action that is compelling to a children’s/YA audience.
+Books with Big Ideas at their heart often excite me, especially when the ideas are matched with action that is compelling to a children’s/YA audience.

-Genre-wise, I like fantasies, I like mysteries, I like romance, I like thrillers –- but I look for a literary style more than a commercial one (see below for some thoughts on "literary" writing), and driven by their characters rather than just the familiar conventions of the genre.
-I love genre books with a twist: the thriller that begins as a fantasy, the mystery told entirely through letters.
-Jaclyn Moriarty’s The Year of Secret Assignments is a great example of genre-twisting, character-driven chick lit.
+Genre-wise, I like fantasies, I like mysteries, I like romance, I like thrillers –- but I look for a literary style more than a commercial one (see below for some thoughts on "literary" writing), and stories that are driven by their characters rather than just the familiar conventions of the genre.
+I love books that twist genres -- the thriller that begins as a fantasy, the mystery told entirely through letters.

 I’d love to see more school stories and sports books.
 I’m the child of two former teachers, so my life from the age of four to twenty-one pretty much revolved around school, and I played soccer, t-ball, volleyball, and basketball growing up (all badly, I cheerfully admit).
 I’m also interested in books that involve religion and religious questions (and including both Eastern and Western religions), although I’m not interested in books that exist solely to espouse a particular religious viewpoint.
 In other words, the religious aspect ought to be driven by the character’s journey, not the other way around.